Zercos/Coin/README.md

 # Coin

-A CRM application for budget management. :moneybag:
+Application for personal budget management. :moneybag:

 ## About